How to Use a Travel Clothesline to Dry Clothes in Record Time,

 The thoughtful design allows the travel clothesline to easily lay between layers in carry-on luggage, fit in a day-pack, backpack or coat pocket, or pack inside a collapsible laundry basket or travel laundry bag.

-It takes up no space at all and is known to have traveled well on extensive trips around the world and on cruises.
+It takes up no room at all in your travel bag and has accompanied travelers on long trips all over the world, including on cruises.

 To keep travel laundry chores simple, plan to hand wash every day or two.
 I keep up by washing my clothes as soon as they are dirty.
 This way, all my travel clothes, except the ones I am wearing, are clean, always packed and ready to go.